mirzaakhena/zapp/README.md

 ## GENERATE THE PROJECT
-Open this cloned project with your IDE and then run with console
+Open this cloned project with your IDE (Visual Studio Code is recommended) and then run with console
 ```
 cd app/
 go run main.go
 ```
-Then project will generated in `$GOPATH/src/bitbucket.org/mirzaakhena/experimenfx1`.
-Under that path, You will see there is 2 directory which is `client/` and `server/`
+In the first time you call this, it will take some time maybe 5 minutes because Golang dependency is being downloaded The project will generated in `$GOPATH/src/bitbucket.org/mirzaakhena/experimenfx1`.
+Under that path, you will see there is 2 directory which is `client/` and `server/`

 ## WORKING ON DEVELOPMENT MODE